zhubaitian/WPF-Demos/README.md

   - **\<ColumnDefinition Width="139"\/\>**: Set the width of the column to 139 pixels
   - **\<ColumnDefinition Width="auto"\/\>**: Set the width of the column as less space of the parent control as possible
 - Use Grid.Row and Grid.Column in controls within grid to specify which row and/or column the control could be placed into.
-- Use Grid.ColmnSpan or Grid.RowSpan to specify how many columns or rows the control would span in the grid
+- Use Grid.ColumnSpan or Grid.RowSpan to specify how many columns or rows the control would span in the grid

 ### 8-2-GridSplitter
 Demos on how to use the GridSplitter to split the grid layout.
 Please be aware of the property of Grid.RowSpan and Grid.ColumnSpan, it'd be quite useful here.